 However, whilst TV Wrap was critical in exposing poor industry practice, some employers continue to exploit new entrants.
 In October 2009 BECTU met with representatives from the Department for Business, Innovation and Skills and Her Majesty's Revenue and Customs (the HMRC is the body responsible for ensuring that employers comply with the law on the National Minimum Wage) to highlight the need for more effective measures to tackle the long hours/no pay culture which new entrants face.
 BECTU will continue to work with the relevant agencies on this issue.

-New industry guidance on work placements
+Latest industry guidance on work placements

 Creative Toolkit for new entrants